geographyclub/base-layers/README.md

 # base-layers

-My collection of "artsy" topographic base layers I use to instantly add style to a map.
+My collection of stylish map layers to build on.
 Open in QGIS, Photoshop, any software that works with georeferenced tifs.

 ## Usage